bajumar/Azure-Monitor-Logs/README.md

 Feedback and suggestions are always welcome.

+**Disclosure & Disclaimer**

-Disclosure & Disclaimer: I am currently a Microsoft employee, however, everything that I publish in this repo is my own personal work and of my own personal opinion.
+I am currently a Microsoft employee, however, everything that I publish in this repo is my own personal work and of my own personal opinion.
 Content published in this repo is not officially approved or supported by Microsoft.